 - Mozzarella or homemade cashew cheese

-- Slice butternut squash in half and bake it in oven or under grill skin facing heat for 20 minutes.
+- Slice butternut squash in half and bake it in an oven or under grill skin facing heat for 20 minutes.

 - Meanwhile stir-fry the garlic, onion, kale and king prawns with the spices and seasoning.
 You can replace king prawns with any other protein like chicken or beans for a vegan alternative.